Typhoon Rammasun: Meteorological history

 Shortly before its Philippine landfall, Rammasun developed a 10 nmi wide eye.
 The storm had vigorous equatorward and westward outflow.
 At that time, the storm was peaking at 80 kn 1-minute sustained winds and 75 kn 10-minute sustained winds.
 Though initially expect to maintain that intensity and make landfall before weakening into a tropical storm again due to land interaction, Rammasun further intensified.
 Some six hours later, the JTWC spotted a 20 nmi eye, twice as wide as previously reported.
 The 1-minute sustained winds were set at 100 kn, equivalent to Category 3 of the Saffir-Simpson Hurricane Wind Scale (SSHWS).
 Rammasun continued to strengthen, despite land interaction.
 Post landfall, the storm's windspeed continued to rise, as it was located in a very favorable environment.
 JTWC initially reported winds of 110 kn 1-minute sustained winds before correcting it to 115 kn in their best track, making it a Category 4-equivalent typhoon.
 By 00:00 UTC on July 16, Rammasun's eye had re-emerged into the South China Sea.
-The typhoon lost its eye feature due to its interaction with Philippine's rugged terrain.
+The typhoon lost its eye feature due to its interaction with Philippines' rugged terrain.
 The convective structure had slightly degraded.
 However, convective banding remained tightly wrapped around the LLCC.

 On July 18, Rammasun entered another area of very warm sea-surface temperatures.
 Consequently, Rammasun rapidly deepened and was upgraded to a Category 4 super typhoon by the JTWC, which was upgraded to Category 5 in post-season reanalysis.
 Later that day, Rammasun made landfall over Hainan at peak intensity, making it one of only two typhoons to make landfall at Category 5-equivalent intensity in China.
 During landfall, a station on Qizhou Island recorded a sea level pressure of 899.2 millibars, the lowest sea level pressure recorded in China and one of the lowest recorded sea level pressures in the world.
 The next day, the storm started to weaken.
 Later that day, both agencies downgraded Rammasun to a tropical storm as it moved to the province of Guangxi and made its third landfall.
 The JTWC made its final warning on the system in the night of the same day.
 Early on July 20, the JMA reported that Rammasun had weakened into a tropical depression before it was last noted later that day over the Chinese Province of Yunnan.